octoblu/meshblu/README.md

 All `meshblu-core` services and workers have a `Dockerfile`.

 A production Meshblu cluster will consist of many services and workers.
-We currently don't have documentation for running a complex cluster.
+We currently don't have documentation for running a complex cluster but we are working on it.

 ### Development